 The reclassifications and income tax effects shown above were immaterial to the financial statements and were made to either cost of sales or selling, general and administrative expense depending upon the nature of the underlying transaction.
-The income tax effects in 2021 on foreign currency translation were due to our net investment hedge discussed in note 21.
+The income tax effects in 2022 on foreign currency translation were due to our net investment hedge and cross-currency swap discussed in note 21.